aldefouw/redcap-api-transfer/README.md

-# redcap-api-transfer
+# REDCap API Transfer Tool

-This project contains Ruby libraries that aim to make transferring a REDCap project from one server to another as simple as running a single script from command line.
+This project contains libraries encapsulated by a Docker image that aim to make transferring a REDCap project from one server to another as simple as running a single script from command line.

 Instructions in this document are written for a Unix-style environment, but the scripts will likely work in a Windows environment as well (with some appropriate modifications).